GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a final year CS student at Royal Holloway.
+I'm a final year CS student at Royal Holloway, currently looking for a Software Engineering graduate role.
 As part of my degree, I completed a Year in Industry placement as a Junior Software Engineer, for Cudo, in Bournemouth.

 While at Cudo I mostly worked on their Node.js API, but did quite a lot of frontend work in Vue too.
 I also helped develop their first Go based microservice — Go is now probably my favourite language.